 - A specific description of the project’s objectives and duration (including a proposed timeline), the project’s expected contribution to the field, how the project will be implemented, and the project’s intended results and impact

-- A budget of the total anticipated project expenses, including other sources of support being sought or received for the project
+- A budget of the total anticipated project expenses

 - The amount and intended use of the funds you are requesting, broken out by budget line item or specific category